martinjolif/molecules-clustering/molecules-generation/README.md

 For the DiGress method, I trained the model on the QM9 dataset and then generate my own 10 000 molecules.

+Here are the results I obtained :

 ![Texte alternatif](../images/DP-table.png "Titre de l'image")

 ### Methods based on GAN

-For the methods based on GAN, I only relied on the results given by the author in their paper.
+For the methods based on GAN, I only relied on the results given by the author in their paper :

 ![Texte alternatif](../images/GAN-table.png "Titre de l'image")